icbi-lab/current-topics-bioinformatics-lecture/README.md

 4. VScode remote development
 5. Jupyter notebooks and Rmarkdown
-6. Pipeline development with Nextflow DSL2 and nf-core
 7. advanced data handling in R: dplyr
 8. Fundamentals of data visualization
    - ggplot2